iOS-Breaker/neko-Jailbreak/README.md

   <h1> Neko Jailbreak </h1>
 </p>

 NekoJB is a semi-untethered jailbreak based on the kfd exploit, designed for arm64 devices (older than A12) running iOS 15 - iOS 18.5 beta.
-It supports both online and PC-based methods, allowing users to jailbreak their iPhones and iPads conveniently.Also this jailbreak method is compatible with newly released iOS 18.4.1 jailbreak.<br><br>
+It supports both online and PC-based methods, allowing users to jailbreak their iPhones and iPads conveniently.

+Also this jailbreak method is compatible with newly released iOS 18.4.1 jailbreak.<br><br>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/4008c846-e871-4771-bc55-920ae42b341e" width="150" height="auto" alt="Image">
 </p>